Why-Am/participation-counter/README.md

 # Done:

+-   [x] Do not allow last card to be deleted
 -   [x] Ability to add cards
 -   [x] Ability to remove cards
 -   [x] Focus textbox on load (if data empty)